pulkit-jasti/Punto-Rojo/README.md

 We needed to make sure that only Admin and registered Hospitals will be able to register new patients, so our earlier idea was to iterate through an array of registered hospitals and find if the address is present.
 This would have become very costly for practical purposes as Ethereum charges you for every step you take (and imagine the steps in going through the array of thousands of hospitals every time).

 We found an efficient alternative as connecting a new Hospital address with a Boolean and marking it as true with the help of "Mapping function".
 So whenever someone tries to add a new patient we just need to check if their address has been mapped as true; if not then the person gets a message that they are not authorized to do so.
 We also had the difficulty in connecting the blockchain into flutter and posting and getting location in very less time interval was one of the biggest challenges we faced.

+# What's next?

+1. We plan to be able to host the complete data on IPFS as it will make it more affordable and open to the society new options to store the data for any disease in general like Swine FLu or Ebola.

+2. We can also release the Socialist Guru app to public as an addition to the Arogya Setu app released in India.
+It will help individuals to take note of the places they are going to.